Open file, or obtain information about open files

 Name of the file to open, including the file extension, specified

-as a string.
-If the file is not in the current folder,
+as a character row vector or a string scalar.
+If the file is not in

 On UNIX® systems, if